substack/bga-format/readme.md

 Loading assets quickly is particularly important on the web, where application sessions are brief and user patience is low.

+The strided format provides for better memory locality for many use cases.

+If you need your data to not be strided, you can achieve a non-strided effect using buffers with a single defined type.

 ## why not [PLY][]?